-Here’s an excerpt of a follow-up email from the Diamond Sales Professional after my telephone call.
-I had set my budget at around $7,500 and requested information of available diamond rings around that price point.
+Here’s an excerpt from a follow-up email from the Diamond Sales Professional after my telephone call.
+I had set my budget at around $7,500 and requested information on available diamond rings around that price point.

 Based upon your inquiry for the Tiffany Setting, please view the following options from our Collection –

 The above quotes are general pricing guidelines and all rings are subject to availability.